Anhiu/Anhiu/README.md

 - 👋 Hi, I’m @Anhiu
-- 👀 I’m interested in prediction models
+- 👀 I’m interested
-- 🌱 I’m currently learning PHP, Python, C++, JavaScript
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on building trading apps, social network
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: pm or send email to anhphar15@gmail.com
+- 📫 How to reach me:

 <!---
 Anhiu/Anhiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.